Food & Beverage Entrepreneurship - B.S.

 LAW2001The Legal Environment of Business I3

-One ILS course at the 4000 level
+One course with the Connecting attribute (ECNG), at the 4000 level

 Ethics: A Global Perspective